clean-code-projects/co-coders-api/README.md

 ## development environment

-We will be primary using VS Code.
+We will primarily be using VS Code.

 here are some extensions you can use to make the sharing the coding a bit easier: